readthedocs/blog/theme-release-100rc1.rst

 We have several upcoming releases planned, covered in more depth in `the theme roadmap <roadmap_>`_.

+Our next official release, currently targeted for October or November, will be version 1.1.
+This release will contain additional bug fixes and will be the last release supporting Sphinx versions less than 3.0.
+The next planed release will be version 2.0, in early 2022.

-Of note, our 2.0 release will be dropping support for a number of old dependencies, including Sphinx versions < 3.0, Sphinx HTML4 writer support, and Internet Explorer 11.
+The 2.0 release will be dropping support for a number of old dependencies, including Sphinx versions < 3.0, Sphinx HTML4 writer support, and Internet Explorer 11.

 As the theme moves away from supporting direct installation through our GitHub repository, we want to preserve development previews of theme releases.
 In addition to several more focused releases on the theme roadmap, we will also be periodically publishing development releases to PyPI.
 This will be the prescribed method to use unreleased theme changes.

-Our next official release, currently targeted for October or November, will be version 1.1.
-This release will contain additional bug fixes and will be the last release supporting Sphinx versions less than 3.0.
-The next planed release will be version 2.0, in early 2022.

 Thanks!
 -------